Dallinger/Dallinger/docs/source/dummies_node.rst

 	__tablename__ = "node"

-And as you might have guessed this specifies that objects of this class (Node) will get stored in a table called node.
+And as you might have guessed, this specifies that objects of this class (``Node``) will get stored in a table called ``node``.
 The next few lines create some columns that you should recognize from Postico:
 ::

     #: A String giving the name of the class.
 Defaults to